 Core Web Vitals, also known as Essential Web Signals, are a set of metrics that allow you to analyze and evaluate the UX performance of a website.
 To evaluate the quality of the user experience, these signals take into consideration three key indicators: page loading speed, interactivity time, and visual stability.

 Le Largest Content Paint, or LCP, is an important, user-centric metric for measuring the perceived load speed.
 That is to say the time it takes for a web page to display the first visible content.

 A good LCP should have a duration of less than 2.5 seconds to display the first elements of the page.
 Up to 4 seconds, Google considers your page as moderately effective and recommends that you optimize the speed if you want to improve your position on the Search Engine Results Pages (SERP).
-When you have a LCP of more than 4 seconds is considered poor.
-A bad LCP can have negative consequences on your organic referencing.
+When you have an LCP of more than 4 seconds is considered poor.
+A bad LCP can have negative consequences on your SEO.

 FID or First Input Delay is an indicator that will analyze the interactivity delay, i.e., the time it takes between the moment a visitor interacts with a web page to the time it takes for the browser to respond to this interaction.
 For example, FID can measure the time between when a user clicks on a link and when the browser starts loading the page in question.
 The ideal score for this indicator would be less than 100 milliseconds.
 If the FID registers a large delay, it may directly impact the conversion rate.